mawaldne/waiter/README.md

 A simple http endpoint that sleeps for a certain amount of time.
 Mainly used in webhook testing.

-If you somehow manager to figure out how to build this go project:
+If you somehow manage to build this go project:

 PORT=3000 ./main

 curl -X POST https://localhost:3000/wait   -> wait 1 second
 curl -X POST https://localhost:3000/wait?seconds=5   -> wait 5 second

-Mostly used with just heroku.